What can you expect from a CPAP Trial with Place of Dreams

-Congratulations!
-You’ve been diagnosed with sleep apnoea, and so you finally know why you’ve been feeling the way you have.
-Now you can get started on the path to reclaim your life!
+Have you been diagnosed with sleep apnea?
+Now you can get started on the path to reclaim your sleep!

 What is CPAP?

-As we discussed in the previous article, there are different types of sleep apnoea, but the most common by far is Obstructive Sleep Apnoea or OSA.
+There are different types of sleep apnea, but the most common by far is Obstructive Sleep Apnea or OSA.
 OSA is a relaxing or closure of the upper airway, which restricts or stops air from entering the lungs.
 CPAP uses an air pump to deliver mild pressure into the airway to stop the airway from collapsing, stop the snoring, and helping you to sleep better.

 There are 2 main parts to a CPAP system: the mask and the machine, and both come in different types and sizes.
 Because CPAP isn’t a ‘one size fits all’ type of treatment - it takes time to tailor things to work perfectly for you.
 Our CPAP trials are designed to help figure out exactly the right combination.

 A CPAP trial takes place over 4 weeks, which gives you plenty of time to get comfortable with your new treatment, supported by our team.
 Over the course of the first few weeks, you’ll have the chance to try different mask types and comfort settings to find the ones that work best for you.
 Our team will also be working to find the best type of machine, and machine settings, to best treat your sleep apnea.